The Best Ways to Get Rid of Fleas on Your Cat and In Your House

 As it turns out, indoor cats aren’t protected from critters like fleas and ticks just because they reign over an indoor domain.
 In fact, during the warmer months, you’re more likely to be visited by these uninvited guests.

-But don’t be fooled, fleas and ticks are a threat all year round.
+But don’t be fooled; fleas and ticks are a threat all year round.
 That includes the winter months and in colder climates.
-They can also lay dormant for months before they hatch.
+Flea eggs can also lay dormant for months before they hatch.

 These creepy crawlies are expert hitchhikers who can sneak into your home in the fur of other pets, on the clothes of visiting friends, or even on you!
-Fleas in particular use their powerful back legs to jump onto pets or people as they walk by.
+Adult fleas in particular use their powerful back legs to jump onto pets or people as they walk by.

-One single flea can lay up to 50 eggs per day.
+Cat fleas can lay up to 50 flea eggs per day.
 No wonder these pests are notoriously hard to evict!

-And to make matters worse, since they’re so tiny — sometimes as small as a pinhead — you may not notice them right away.
+And to make matters worse, since cat fleas are so tiny—sometimes as small as a pinhead—you may not notice them right away.
 I promise these aren’t scare tactics.
 But I hope by now you’re asking yourself, “Does my cat have fleas?”

 If your kitty has excessive scratching, biting, or licking, these might be the first signs that something’s wrong.
-Fleas and ticks can make life extremely uncomfortable for your feline bestie.
+Adult fleas and ticks on your cat’s skin can make life extremely uncomfortable for your feline bestie.
 Not to mention, one single flea bite could lead to an allergic reaction, causing her to need costly treatment.

 How to Know if Your Cat Has Fleas